-Mental health is also a strategic priority for improvement in Kuwait's healthcare system, advocating for both community and home-based support systems as well as school programmes focusing on mental well-being.
+Mental health facilities have also been improved greatly recently, advocating for both community and home-based support systems as well as incorporating school programmes focusing on mental well-being in students.

 Private healthcare in Kuwait

-Private hospitals in Kuwait offer better services and a shorter waiting time.
-Expats are not subject to restrictions at these facilities.
-Although private healthcare fees are regulated by the government, they can still be expensive; patients are charged registration fees, on top of general medical fees.
+Private hospitals in Kuwait offer better services and a shorter waiting time than public ones, and expats are not subject to restrictions at these facilities.
+Although private healthcare fees are regulated by the government, they can still be expensive, seeing as patients are charged registration fees, on top of general medical fees.

 The restrictions being discussed for public hospitals are unlikely to affect foreigners who have comprehensive health coverage and attend private hospitals.

 Health insurance is mandatory for expats in Kuwait.
 While access to the state system is granted through the state insurance scheme – which expats are required to pay into every year – this scheme does not cover treatment at private facilities.
 Expats living and working in Kuwait are advised to have comprehensive health insurance for the duration of their stay in the country.
 Kuwaiti employers may, in some cases, offer a benefits package that includes medical insurance.